2006 Game of the Year

 - Second place, 3-player game: 50 points plus 10 * (your score/winning score)

-Additional Prizes: The GM will provide the winner with a copy of the Thomas Pynchon novel, "The Crying of Lot 49", in which the real (sort of) Thurn & Taxis plays a pivotal role
+Additional Prizes: The GM will provide the winner with a copy of the Thomas Pynchon novel, "The Crying of Lot 49", a novel in which the real (sort of) Thurn & Taxis plays a pivotal role